nodejs/build/doc/process/jenkins_job_configuation_access.md

 Unfortunately jenkins does not allow us to easily delegate the creation of new jobs in an appropriate manner.
 As such, the creation of a new job will need to be requested through an issue in the build repo.
 Any build member can then create a blank job in the group for the working group which can then be edited by those with access to the jobs for that working group.
+As and when more jobs are needed, a build member can clone one of the workgroup's existing jobs, which will preserve the right permissions.

 ## Ability to run/cancel jobs